 Identify and minimise the risk of corruption

-You can minimise data corruption and identify any issues quickly with a few simple steps.
+You can minimise data corruption and identify any issues quickly with a few steps.
 Click each option to find out more.

-Check your data
+▼ Check your data

-- File > Maintenance > Check Data.
+- Select Check Data.

-- Does the software crash or freeze anywhere?
+- Does the software crash or freeze?

 - When selecting drop-down lists, are the lists blank or do they freeze?

-If you can't run a check data or check data freezes, please refer to article Sage 50 Accounts hangs or crashes during Check Data.
+If you can't run a check data or check data freezes, refer to article Sage 50 Accounts hangs or crashes during Check Data.

 Alternatively, you can take a manual backup.

-Check your system specifications
+▼ Check your system specifications

 Fixing corruption